missinglinkai/model-zoo/README.md

-# model-zoo
+# Model Zoo
-Contains examples of models integrated with the MissingLink.ai SDK.
+Contains examples of models integrated with the MissingLink.AI SDK.

 ## Frameworks